H.E.S.S. CollaborationH.E.S.S. Collaboration

 Discovery of two candidate pulsar wind nebulae in very-high-energy gamma rays

-We present the discovery of two very-high-energy gamma-ray sources in an ongoing systematic search for emission above 100 GeV from pulsar wind nebulae in survey data from the H.E.S.S. telescope array.
-Imaging Atmospheric Cherenkov…
+Context: We present the discovery of two very-high-energy γ-ray sources in an ongoing systematic search for emission above 100 GeV from pulsar wind nebulae in survey data from the HESS telescope array.
+Aims: Imaging…

 Read more